4 Ways To Get The Most Benefit From Couples Therapy

 It is important that couples commit to at least two therapy sessions per month for six months.
 This commitment serves two functions.
 First, it provides a chance for the therapy to work.
 We all wish there was a magic wand that would make our problems go away.

 Unfortunately, no one has one.
 However, we each have the ability to make positive changes, and therapy can help with that process, it just takes time.
 In my experience, it takes a minimum of 12 sessions for sustainable change to occur.

 The second reason to prioritize your appointments: it communicates to yourself and your partner the relationship is worth it.
 Couples may be juggling work, school, family, and other responsibilities.
 Fitting therapy appointments into that can be a challenge, both logistically and financially.
 However, when couples find a way to make it work, they can benefit greatly.

 4. Follow through on the Homework

 The purpose of therapy is not to learn how to interact perfectly while in the therapist’s office.
 That is often the easiest part!
 The purpose of therapy is to learn how to interact in real life.
 Counselling helps to learn how to navigate obstacles and conflict as they arise, in the midst of daily life.

-Couples therapy is truly and excellent resource that helps many couples overcome challenges.
+Couples therapy is truly an excellent resource that helps many couples overcome challenges.
 Certain factors can help make therapy successful.
 Those factors include committing fully to the process, having an open mind, prioritizing appointments, and doing the homework.
-Seeing a therapist takes courage and dedication, and may prove life changing for you and your partner.
+Seeing a therapist takes courage and dedication, and may prove life-changing for you and your partner.